jrburke/adapt-pkg-main/README.md

 The options object is optional, and can have the following properties:

 **configFileNames**: An array of JSON-formated file names to check for a "main" property in each package.
 The default is `['package.json', 'bower.json']`.
-The order of the entries is the order this module uses to find a "main" entry.
+The order of the entries is the order adapt-pkg-main uses to find a "main" entry.

 **adapterText**: A string that is used for the module body of the adapter.
 The default is: